NjuChenlab/DeepER/README.md

 ## Introduction

-DeepeR is a deep learning-based tool to predict R-loop forming sequences.
-The basic framework of DeepeR includes one layer of Bi-LSTM and four layers of Bi-LSTM with residual blocks, followed by a fully connected layer activated by softmax.
+DeepER is a deep learning-based tool to predict R-loop forming sequences.
+The basic framework of DeepER includes one layer of Bi-LSTM and four layers of Bi-LSTM with residual blocks, followed by a fully connected layer activated by softmax.
 Base-level probability of R-loop fromation will be predicted for a given 5kb-long sequence.
 A sliding window approach (window size = 200bp and step size = 10bp) is then applied to find R-loop-forming regions, defined as consecutive sequences showing average probability >= 0.947 (default cut_off).

-You can make predictions for any sequence that meets the criteria through the DeepER's online site(https://rloopbase.nju.edu.cn/deepr/tool/model/), or you can pull up a DeepER Docker image to use the model locally.
+You can predict R-loop formation sites with DeepER web server (https://rloopbase.nju.edu.cn/deepr/tool/model/) or pull up a DeepER Docker image to use the model locally.

 DeepER contains the following files: